CONVEX

 What Is R-Star (r*)?

 R-star is not directly observable and must be estimated using macroeconomic models.
 The most widely cited estimates come from the Laubach-Williams (LW) model developed at the Federal Reserve and later extended by Holston, Laubach, and Williams (HLW), which uses a state-space framework to filter r* from GDP, inflation, and interest rate data.
-Conceptually, r* is driven by structural factors including productivity growth, demographics, global savings gluts, and risk appetite — not by central bank decisions.
+A competing framework by Lubik and Matthes at the Richmond Fed applies time-varying parameter models, often yielding meaningfully different point estimates, a reminder that r* is fundamentally a model artifact rather than a measurable quantity.
+Conceptually, r* is driven by structural forces including productivity growth, demographics, global savings gluts, and risk appetite, dynamics that evolve over decades, not quarters, and are entirely independent of central bank decisions.

 Why It Matters for Traders

-R-star is the conceptual anchor for central bank forward guidance and neutral interest rate policy communication.
+R-star is the conceptual anchor for central bank forward guidance and neutral rate policy communication.
 When Fed Chair Powell references whether policy is "sufficiently restrictive," the implicit benchmark is r*.
-If r* has structurally risen — as many economists argued post-2022 — then previous estimates of neutral rates are stale and policy rates need to remain higher for longer to achieve equivalent tightening.
+If r* has structurally risen, as many economists argued forcefully post-2022, then previous estimates of the neutral rate are stale, and policy rates need to remain higher for longer to achieve equivalent tightening.
+This was not an abstract debate: the market's misjudgment of where r* had drifted contributed to repeated premature pricing of Fed pivot cycles throughout 2023.

 How to Read and Interpret It

-• Fed's median long-run dot in the dot plot is the closest public proxy for the FOMC's collective view of the nominal neutral rate.
-Subtract the 2% inflation target to approximate their implicit r* estimate.
+• The Fed's median long-run dot in the dot plot is the closest public signal of the FOMC's collective nominal neutral rate view.
+Subtract the 2% inflation target to back out their implicit r* estimate.
+When this figure crept from 0.5% to 0.8% (real) between the 2022 and 2023 Summary of Economic Projections, it was a material hawkish signal that many traders initially discounted.

-• When the actual real fed funds rate exceeds the LW r* estimate by more than 100–150 basis points, history suggests policy is meaningfully restrictive enough to slow credit growth.
+• When the actual real fed funds rate exceeds the LW r* estimate by more than 100–150 basis points on a sustained basis, history suggests credit growth slows materially within two to four quarters.
+This spread acted as a useful leading indicator ahead of the regional banking stress episode of early 2023.

 Historical Context